The best way to clean slate patios

 The following guide is a useful how-to guide for cleaning slate patios, pavers, and slabs.
 It can also be used as a reference when cleaning slate walls, tables & fireplaces etc.

-Slate is not sensitive to acids nor alkaline solutions so it is less problematic than other natural stone types.
+Slate is not typically sensitive to acids nor alkaline solutions so it is less problematic than other types of natural stone.

 This guide should be used as a starting point before sealing your slate patio.
 There are some subtle differences between cleaning interior slate floors and exterior patios.
-These differences are covered in another article.
+These differences are covered in a separate article.

 If you are attempting to remove old sealers, we advise contacting us first as it is quite challenging!